MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/prepare-your-environment.md

 2. In the **Windows User Name** box, enter the account name for the account that will have access to the OData service endpoint in  _domain\username_ format; for example, **Adventureworks\ODataAccount**.

-3. Type and confirm the password for that account, and then select **OK**.
+3. Enter and confirm the password for that account, and then select **OK**.

 ## Create and configure the OData service endpoint